Kentucky bourbon balls

 Perhaps this cocktail was whipped up by Tom Bullock, the first known Black author to publish a cocktail manual and a bartender at the Pendennis Club.
 His book, The Ideal Bartender, was one of the last cocktail manuals published before Prohibition and offers a rare view into pre-Prohibition cocktail recipes and drinking culture in America.

-However, this is widely disputed.
+However, this claim is widely disputed.
 The first mention in print of an “old fashioned cocktail” was actually in the Chicago Daily Tribune in 1880 – a full year before the Pendennis Club opened.

 Leave a Reply